Luxembourg City Communal Council

-Luxembourg Communal Council (Conseil communal de Luxembourg) is the local council for the commune of Luxembourg City, in southern Luxembourg.
+Luxembourg City Communal Council (Conseil communal de la Ville de Luxembourg, Gemengerot vun der Stad Lëtzebuerg) is the local council for the commune of Luxembourg City, in southern Luxembourg.

 It consists of twenty-seven members, elected every six years by proportional representation.

 Current composition

-Elections were held on 11 June 2023, and resulted in a victory for the Democratic Party (DP).
+Elections were held on 11 June 2023, in which the Democratic Party (DP), which has held the city's mayorship without interruption since 1969, retained a plurality of seats.
 In the collège échevinal, the DP decided to continue their existing coalition with the Christian Social People's Party, who had the second-largest contingent, under the leadership of DP mayor Lydie Polfer.